fvaleri/strimzi-debugging/sessions/008/README.md

 Topic wc-output created
 ```

-Then, send one sentence to the input topic and check the result from the output topic.
+Then, we send one sentence to the input topic and check the result from the output topic.

 ```sh
 kafka-console-producer.sh --bootstrap-server :9092 --topic wc-input